-Sometimes it can feel like stressful scenarios are waiting on every corner (and in every email), and mastering a calming meditation (or two) is a great way to prepare to meet them.
+Sometimes it can feel like stressful scenarios are waiting on every corner (and in every email), and mastering a calming meditation (or two or three!) is a great way to prepare to meet them.

 “Meditation allows us to respond to certain situations appropriately and consciously, using our judgment with more calm and clarity rather than reacting harshly,” says Lynne Goldberg, the founder of OMG.
 I Can Meditate!, a lifestyle app filled with guided meditations that address all kinds of specific life challenges.

-“Additionally, meditation helps us take a step back and see the bigger picture, so we can better understand others’ perspectives and opinions.”
+“Additionally, meditation helps us take a step back and see the bigger picture, so we can better understand others’ perspectives and opinions,” Goldberg says.

 That sense of perspective is key, because it will allow you to deal with whatever hurdle you’re confronting so you can get back to what’s important, like enjoying time with the people you love and crushing your career goals.
 (There’s a reason wellness pros like Mandy Ingber and McKel Hill all seem to meditate regularly.)